SyncfusionExamples/version-history-in-word-processor/server-side/ASP.NET Core/README.md

 ```

 ## CompareSelectedVersion
-Compare the selected revision with previous revision and show the changes are tracked content.
+Compare the selected revision with previous revision and show the changes in tracked content.
 ```
 public string CompareSelectedVersion([FromBody] CompareDocument doc) {